Academic Policies, Procedures and Resources

 The maximum credit for any summer is fourteen (14) hours which must be earned in not more than four courses.
 Five full courses will not be permitted for any reason whether taken in residence or by transfer.
 Students may not earn credit for more than two courses for a maximum of seven (7) hours in any one term.

-For the Fall or Spring semester, a graduate student who is enrolled for nine (9) or more graduate semester hours during the semester is considered to be a full-time student.
-Twelve (12) semester hours is the maximum load per semester during the fall and spring semesters with nine hours the preferred average maximum.
+For the Fall or Spring semester, a graduate student who is enrolled for nine (9) or more graduate semester hours is considered to be a full-time student.
+With the exception of the MFA in Studio Art where students may take up to fifteen (15) semester hours per semester, twelve (12) semester hours is the maximum load per semester with nine hours the preferred average maximum.
 Graduate students enrolled in particular programs of study must meet the particular enrollment requirements of that specific degree program for each semester of enrollment.
 In the Summer semester, three to four (3-4) hours is considered a half time load and five (5) or more hours is considered a full time load.
 During the summer session only, a graduate student with a minimum GPA of 3.25 will be allowed to register for a maximum of twelve (12) semester hours provided that no more than seven hours be undertaken in a five-week summer term.
 Two courses per term may be allowed with permission.
-Overloads must be approved by the faculty advisors and College/School Deans.
+Overloads must be approved by the faculty advisors and college/school deans.
 Registration in five (5) graduate credit hours is considered a half time load and enables the graduate student to be financial aid eligible.
+In some exceptional cases, internships or classes in clinical settings may require a significant amount of additional time and thus a student may be considered full-time though they are enrolled for less than nine (9) hours.
+In those cases, the relevant dean should submit the Graduate Academic Load form to the Office of the Provost for approval.
+Note: some scholarships and aid may require a particular minimum number of hours.

 Any undergraduate student who has failed to earn the cumulative scholastic levels designated above and who is ineligible for Academic Warning will be placed on Academic Probation and removed from the list of degree candidates until the appropriate cumulative standing is attained.
 A student on Academic Probation must earn a 2.00 GPA standing in the current semester to be eligible to continue in enrollment beyond that semester.
 Removal from Academic Probation requires that the student meets the required scholastic levels as set forth in the “Scholastic Standing” section of this Catalog.
 Students on Academic Probation are not eligible to represent the University unless they receive a waiver from the Provost.